albiondervishi/opendata/trafi.md

                                trafi.hex$CO2 > 0, ]
 ```

-For a quick analysis, we are interested in the most common car manufacturers in the data.
+In our analysis, we are especially interested in the most common energy sources and car manufacturers in the data.
-We can identify those using `h2o.table()` and processing the results in R. Then we can take
-a subset of the original data with only the most common manufacturers.
+We can identify those using `h2o.table()` and processing the results in R. Then we can take a subset of the original data based on these.
+A more detailed look at the `Manufacturer` variable reveals that it is very messy, with the same manufacturer name written in multiple ways and thus appearing as different values.
+A proper cleaning of the data would take a lot of time, so we'll simply keep the most common manufacturer names for this analysis.

 Note!
 In R we have very useful tools for filtering data based on factor values, such as `match()` and `%in%`.
 However, those are not (yet) available in H2O, so we need a trick to get the subset without repeating a lot of code.